Every Patient’s rights include, but are not limited, to the following:

 - To partake in the plan of care of your choice, including but not limited to: discharge planning, treatment, and services.

-- To be educated on the type of care you will be provided, who will administer the prescribed services, who will oversee the services and the contact information for all healthcare providers along with the frequency and quantity of visits, unit charges, and to be informed orally and written as soon as any changes are made in your treatment of care no longer than 30 working days from the date the agency becomes aware of the change.
+- To be educated on the type of care you will be provided, who will administer the prescribed services, who will overseethe services, and the contact information for all healthcare providers along with the frequency and quantity of visits, unit charges, and to be informed orally and written as soon as any changes are made in your treatment of care no more than 30 working days from the date the agency becomes aware of the change.

 - To provide, to the best his/her knowledge, accurate and complete information about present medications and health conditions.

-- To inform Patient First of any changes in condition to the appropriate healthcare staff.
+- To inform Patient Care America of any changes in condition to the appropriate healthcare staff.

 - To make sure all appointments are kept and if for any reason your appointment cannot be kept contact Patient CareAmerica.

-- To call immediately if Patient Care America employee does not show at the scheduled time.
+- To call immediately if a Patient Care America employee does not show at scheduled time.

-- To verify all Patient Care America employees before letting them in the home by checking their ID badge.
+- To verify all Patient Care America employees before letting them in the home by checking their ID badge and looking at the logo on their company polo.

 - To at all times respect all Patient Care America healthcare professionals regardless of race, sex, orientation, creed, and or age.